matttang7/CLEF2022-Task1/task1/README.md

   	This directory contains files for all subtasks for the English language.

   * Subfolder: [subtask-1A--spanish](./data/subtasks-spanish)
-  	This directory contains files for all subtasks for the Spanish language.
+  	This folder contains files for Subtask 1A for the Spanish language.

   * Subfolder: [subtask-1A--turkish](./data/subtasks-turkish)
   	This directory contains files for all subtasks for the Turkish language.
 Note that, we will soon release data for other subtasks and JSON file is not available for subtask 1A.